Requirement for information on medical devices to be in Danish

 The Danish language requirement appears from:

-• Annex I, section 23 of Regulation (EU) 2017/745 of the European Parliament and of the Council of 5 April 2017 on medical devices
+• Annex I, section 23 of Regulation (EU) 2017/745 of the European Parliament and of the Council of 5 April 2017 on medical devices; and

-The Danish Medicines Agency may, by way of exception and in specific cases, grant an exemption from the language requirement and allow the information to be in another language (usually English).
-If so, the exemption will usually be time-limited.
+The Danish Medicines Agency may, by way of exception and in specific cases, grant an exemption from the language requirement and allow the information to be in another language (usually English) if health concerns speak in favour thereof, see section 3(2) of the Danish Executive Order on Medical Devices, etc. If so, the exemption will usually be time-limited.

 For example, the Danish Medicines Agency may grant an exemption in the case of devices supplied to specific hospital departments, clinics or healthcare professionals and where, for example, the qualifications of the users, the purpose and characteristics of the device and treatment needs are taken into account.
 In its assessment of whether to grant an exemption, the Danish Medicines Agency will in particular look at the users’ professional qualifications and language skills for handling the device by means of instructions for use in another language (than Danish), the characteristics of the device and whether there are any marketed alternatives available on the Danish market.

-The Danish Medicines Agency cannot grant an exemption from the requirement for the labelling and instructions for use to be in Danish for in vitro diagnostic medical devices intended for self-testing or near-patient testing, cf. section 4(3) of Danish executive order no 714 of 24 May 2022 on medical devices and in vitro diagnostic medical devices.
+The Danish Medicines Agency may not grant an exemption from the language requirement for in vitro diagnostic medical devices intended for self-testing or near-patient testing, cf. section 3(3) of the Danish Executive Order on Medical Devices, etc.

 2. The risk class of the device